Maldives: Demographics

-The largest ethnic group in the country are Maldivians (Dhivehin), native to the historic region of the Maldive Islands comprising today's Republic of Maldives and the island of Minicoy in Union territory of Lakshadweep, India.
+The largest and the only ethnic group in the country are Maldivians (Dhivehin), native to the historic region of the Maldive Islands comprising today's Republic of Maldives and the island of Minicoy in Union territory of Lakshadweep, India.
 They share the same culture and speak the Dhivehi language.
 They are principally an Indo-Aryan people, having traces of Middle Eastern, South Asian, Austronesian and African genes in the population.

 In the past, there was also a small Tamil population known as the Giraavaru people.
 This group has now been almost completely assimilated into the larger Maldivian society but were native to the island of Giraavaru, which was evacuated in 1968 due to heavy erosion of the island.
-A small Sinhalese population in Maldives also made up about 0.7% of the total population in 2000.
+A small Sinhalese population in the Maldives also made up about 0.7% of the total population in 2000.

 Some social stratification exists on the islands.
 It is not rigid, since rank is based on varied factors, including occupation, wealth, Islamic virtue, and family ties.
-Instead of a complex caste system, there was merely a distinction between noble (bēfulhu) and common people in Maldives.
+Instead of a complex caste system, there was merely a distinction between noble (bēfulhu) and common people in the Maldives.
 Members of the social elite are concentrated in Malé.